UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 rm master.zip
 ls
 ```
+We are using `wget` here instead of `curl` because `wget` does some clever things behind the scenes that resolve this URL correctly that `curl` does not do.

 **Make sure you understand what each line of the above has done.
 Ask a tutor if you need help.**